sumitvu/Python-Basics/README.md

 # python-3.5
-basic programs related to python &amp; for beginers
+basic programs related to python for beginers